 Speech & Debate is one of the most prominent high-impact activities on campus.
 It offers training in reason, research, and rhetoric that is student driven, and it does so in a manner that increases the visibility of the university nationally and serves hundreds of students in Houston locally.
-The program's main assessment challenge is the perception that it has an extremely high cost per student.
-While we have an active plan to increase the number of students involved in the organization, we firmly believe that this perception is in error.
+One of the misconceptions about the program is that it has a high cost per student.
+First, the program remains actively engaged in recruiting students and strives to offer events that engage larger audiences on campus and in the surrounding community (public debates, HUDL outreach, etc.).
+Second, most metrics are poor judges of both the quantity and quality of student participation in the program.
+Unlike many activities, team members are not just one-off participants, but engage in competitive and outreach events over and over again.
+Moreover, at each event they attend, it is not just an hour's passive engagement, but multiple full days of active learning and teaching.
+In competition alone, last year's students competed at eight three-day tournaments for a total of 145 competition rounds participated in and dozens more observed and/or judged.

 Like any nationally competitive team at any university, travel is and will remain expensive.
-However, a raw cost-per-student to travel metric is in no way representative of the true impact on students.
-Measuring cost by student-per-tournament (36) dramatically underestimates the total engagement time that each of those tournaments represents (2956 Competitive Impact Hours).
+However, a raw cost-per-student to travel metric is in no way representative of the true impact on students (see metrics on next page).
+Measuring cost by student-per-tournament (i.e., 36) dramatically underestimates the total engagement time that each of those tournaments represent (i.e., 2956 Competitive Impact Hours).
 Even the more accurate "competitive instances" metric underestimates the number of hours a competitor spends on the activity per debate by more than a factor of four, even using conservative estimates (556 vs. 2956).
-In other words, contrary to appearances, Speech & Debate has an extremely high tooth-to-tail ratio when it comes to cost; each debate round might entail significant costs, but the total engagement of each debater over the course of the academic year is substantial.
-Lastly, while not every student activity can be or should be high-investment, there must of necessity be a set of core, high-impact educational programs on campus to create a Tier 1 experience.
-Indeed, the highly-qualified Tier 1 student who has graduated with a high GPA, excellent test scores, and strong extracurriculars in high school speech or debate is choosing between the University of Houston and more established programs at the University of Texas, Baylor, Oklahoma, or Kansas.
-With appropriate support, we have proven that we can compete with those institutions and win.
+In other words, contrary to appearances, Speech & Debate has an extremely high tooth-to-tail ratio when it comes to cost; each debate round might entail significant costs, but the total engagement of each debater over the course of the academic year goes far beyond the hours spent in rounds.

+Lastly, championing exceptional opportunities and services to support all UH students (DSAES) requires a mix of different activities.
+While not every student activity should focus on providing a high-intensity competitive experience to students, a nationally competitive public research university should provide options for high-impact educational programs.
+Indeed, the highly-qualified Tier 1 student is choosing between the University of Houston and more established programs at the University of Texas, Baylor, Oklahoma, or Kansas.
+With appropriate support, we have proven that we can compete with those institutions, and win.
+More importantly, it actively engages us in competition with and garners recognition from our Tier 1 research university peers in the region.